Scabies In Kids: Causes, Symptoms, Diagnosis And Treatment

 Scabies in kids is caused by the mite Sarcoptes scabei var hominis.
 The mite creates burrows in the human skin for reproduction.
 When affected by Sarcoptes, the skin turns hypersensitive, and the body’s immune response gives rise to uncomfortable, itchy pimple-like rashes and blisters on the skin (1).
 Scabies spread quickly in public places, making children more susceptible to it.
 Thus, even if one child catches scabies in the neighborhood or school, it puts the other children and their families at the risk of contracting it.

-Read on to know about scabies causes, risk factors, symptoms, complications, treatment for scabies in children, and the preventative measures to avoid the spread of infection.
+Recognizing and treating it early can prevent it from spreading and causing more problems.
+Read on to learn about the causes of scabies, risk factors, symptoms, complications, and treatment for scabies in children.
+We also tell you about the measures to prevent the spread of infection.

 In This Article